hackerinpink/hackerinpink/README.md

 ### Hi there 👋

-I am Ainsel, for Ainsel means me.
+Please, call me Morgan.
+I like 2 things: hacking things, and building things to be hacked.
 Nice to meet you!

 Credit to [Sangled](https://twitter.com/Sangled) for the picrew in my avatar!